mirsafirst47/First_Project_FOODIES/README.md

 <h1>FOODIES CLI APP</h1>

 "FOODIES" is a CLI application that allows users to place orders at restaurants.
-Users are able to create, login, and manage their account,place an order with a restaurant, and checkout.
+Users are able to create, login, and manage their account, place an order with a restaurant, and checkout.

 The app features a welcome display which prompt users to login, or sign up for a new account.
 The users are then taken to the main menu where the options are to manage their account, place an order, or exit the app.